electron/electron/docs/tutorial/recent-documents.md

 ### Add an item to recent documents

-Assuming you have a working Electron application from the [Quick Start Guide](quick-start.md), add the following lines to the `main.js` file:
+Starting with a working application from the
+[Quick Start Guide](quick-start.md), add the following lines to the `main.js` file: